ignatius-mbugua/laravel-crud-axios/readme.md

 # Laravel+VueJS Simple Blog Application

-This is a simple project which utilizes both Laravel and VueJS
+This is a simple project which utilizes both Laravel, VueJS and Axios

 ## Installation